Bedrock is all about ‘Your daily guide to personal growth’, How did becoming a mother grow you personally?

 What is the best thing about being Ella’s mother?

 What do you love to do together?
-What is your favorite ‘kids proof’ place to go?
+What is your favourite ‘kids proof’ place to go?

 Next week we are visiting the Nijntje Winter Museum in Utrecht.
 She absolutely loves Nijntje (as most Dutch kids do, I believe) but we also have music class together every Friday morning at muziekopschootamsterdam.nl.
 This is the most fun thing to do together because I really see how happy it makes her.
 In terms of coffee places, I love to go to Dignita Hoftuin because they have a play corner for her where she can run around.